 Business Validation (R/C/T and Codelist validation)

-In case XML Validation Errors are reported by NA “To Be” via XML CONTRL message (CD917C.xml) [Seq.
+In case XML Validation Errors are reported by the NA “To Be” via XML CONTRL message (CD917C.xml) [Seq.
 6], then

-the NA “To Be” shall forward the received XML CONTRL message (CD917C.xml) to TAXUD ieCA along with the originally submitted message (e.g. IE501B.edifact) and the converted message, which was rejected by NA “To Be” (e.g. IE501C.xml) [Seq.
+the NA “To Be” shall forward the received XML CONTRL message (CD917C.xml) to TAXUD ieCA along with the originally submitted message (e.g. IE501B.edifact) and the converted message, which was rejected by the NA “To Be” (e.g. IE501C.xml) [Seq.
 6];

 Messages from point 1 shall be used for incident analysis purposes – further investigation is needed in the context of exception handling;

-the TAXUD ieCA shall submit IE906A.edifact to NA “To Be” using generic error reporting as follows [Seq.
+the TAXUD ieCA shall submit IE906A.edifact to the NA “To Be” using generic error reporting as follows [Seq.
 7]:

 Error type:14